-ALEXANDRIA, VA—The Beverly Hills Church Preschool has been around for 81 years, and this year, it underwent a major curriculum overhaul.
+ALEXANDRIA, VA—The Beverley Hills Church Preschool has been around for 81 years, and this year, it underwent a major curriculum overhaul.
 The school has its roots in “progressive educational philosophy and practices,” and during 2020, it was not in short supply of progress.

-Transitioning to a hybrid model of remote learning due to the pandemic, Beverly Hills Church Preschool has faced challenges and found triumphs.
+Transitioning to a hybrid model of remote learning due to the pandemic, Beverley Hills Church Preschool has faced challenges and found triumphs.
 Some challenges have included practical ones like finding cleaning supplies and providing materials for families to have at home.
 Other challenges require a little more grace, like figuring out which ages can handle an online curriculum.

 How Does Their Hybrid Work?

-Beverly Hills Church Preschool’s hybrid model follows a class structure based on age.
+Beverley Hills Church Preschool’s hybrid model follows a class structure based on age.
 The older class learns in person three days a week and remotely for one day.
 The younger class learns in person two days a week and remotely for one day.
 The two-and-a-half-year-old class learns two days a week in person only.

-“We are going with the flow,” says Bethany LaMois, office manager at Beverly Hills Church Preschool.
+“We are going with the flow,” says Bethany LaMois, office manager at Beverley Hills Church Preschool.
 “Kids are really adaptable.”
 The kids at Beverly Hills Church Preschool are adapting beautifully to this new normal.

 Utilizing the outdoor playground and pergola on the property, the students and teachers have been thinking outside the classroom, working closely with their natural environment.
 “Sometimes we set up easels with Elmer’s glue and food dye to let the kids create art from nature,” explains Bethany.

 Working with nature allows one to pause and appreciate what is around them.
 When it seems like reality has been stripped of normalcy, just look at the world outside and see the beauty that grows despite the chaos.